dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 ```

 This function starts by checking there is a `.tsrc` hidden directory in the working path.
 If not, it goes through every parent directory and check if the `.tsrc` directory is here.
-If it reaches the root of the  filesystem (the second value of `os.path.split` is None), it raises an exception.
+If it reaches the root of the  file system (the second value of `os.path.split` is None), it raises an exception.

 mypy did not like that `tail` started as a boolean, and then was assigned to a string.